-IOTA (MIOTA) Buying instructions | Paypal, Credit Card & SEPA
+IOTA (MIOTA) Buy Instructions | Paypal, Credit Card & SEPA

-IOTA definition: What is behind the name?
+IOTA definition: what's behind the name?

 What is IOTA?

-It is important to understand what the "Internet of Things" actually is.
-In short, it connects different devices and allows you to talk to each other.
-Would you want to control your printer, lighting, entertainment system and home security system from a single device like your phone?
-We bet that most people would say that sounds amazing and want that kind of networking.
+It is important to understand what the Internet of Things is all about.
+In short, it connects different devices together and allows you to talk to each other.
+Would you want to control your printer, lighting, entertainment system, and home security system from a single device like your phone?
+We bet most people would say this sounds amazing and want that kind of networking.
 The world is already moving towards the Internet of Things.
-We don't think it's a question of whether or not the Internet of Things will be expanded in the future, but whether IOTA will be the crypto currency for it.
+We don't think it's a question of whether or not the Internet of Things will expand in the future, but rather whether IOTA will be the cryptocurrency for it.

-The internet of things: Why IOTA?
+The Internet of Things: Why IOTA?

-The IOTA Tangle Technology
+The IOTA Tangle technology

-The real applications of the crypto
+The real uses of crypto

 The rise of the machines?

-Co-Chairman & founder - David Sønstebø
+Co-Chairman & Founder - David Sønstebø

-Co-Chairman & founder - Dominik Schiener
+Co-Chairman & Founder - Dominik Schiener

 Board of Directors - Ralf Rottmann